2024 Solar Incentives Guide for Ferry Pass, FL - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including those given out by the Florida government or by your county/municipality, might have additional qualifications.
-Speak with your local Ferry Pass solar installer to find out what incentives your project may qualify for.
+Specific incentives, including those given out by the Florida government or by your county/municipality, could have additional qualifications.
+Get in touch with your local Ferry Pass solar installer to find out what incentives your project will qualify for.

-Solar energy is renewable — by switching where you get your energy, you help lessen the strain on our planet's resources.
-A solar system can also lower your home's CO2 emissions by 450 pounds yearly, or around 9,000 pounds in 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you can help lessen the strain on our planet's resources.
+You can also lower the CO2 emissions from your home by 450 pounds annually, or roughly 9,000 pounds over 20 years.

 When does the federal solar tax credit end?